-I have a herniated disc in my neck and I have trouble wearing these for more than 1 hr at a time.
-In fact I tend to take a break around 30-45 minutes, although it’s time well spent considering the sound.
+I have a herniated disc in my neck and I have trouble wearing these for more than 1 hour at a time.
+In fact, I tend to take a break around 30-45 minutes, although it’s time well spent considering the sound.
 We’ll get into that in a bit.

 This time around it’s more affordable and also lighter on your head.
 You may opt for the Classic instead.
 More on that in a bit as well.

-As far as clamp force and spaciousness in the ear cups, the LCD-2 is great!
-It’s just that the heaviness of the headphone itself will really start to “weigh” on you after awhile. 😛
+As far as the clamping force and spaciousness in the ear cups, the LCD-2 is great!
+It’s just that the heaviness of the headphone itself will really start to “weigh” on you after a while. 😛